Essential Design Idioms for Packages

 • Exceptions

-The idea is to factor out the common content required by multiple clients.
+The idea is to factor out common content required by multiple clients.
 Declaring common content in one place and letting clients reference the one unit makes the most sense.

 For example, the following package declares several physical constants used in a high-fidelity aircraft simulator.
 These constants are utilized throughout the simulator code, so they are declared in one place and then referenced as needed: